CristoferSoler/Seel-17-18/programming/bsiCrawler/mdEn/N/Implementation notes for the block SYS.1.2.2 Windows Server 2012.md

 ** Block Microsoft accounts **

-The following section is not applicable if a well-founded and documented decision has been made regarding the use of Microsoft Azure in connection with the Windows Server 2012 (R2) server system as part of the OPS.2.2 Cloud Usage building block.
+The following section is not applicable if a well-founded and documented decision to use Microsoft Azure in connection with the Windows Server 2012 (R2) server system has been made in the context of the OPS.2.2 Cloud Usage building block.

 Otherwise, no Microsoft account may be created during system setup.
 Creation of Microsoft accounts on the server must also be blocked.
 This is done most reliably via the Active Directory and the following security policy: